asbjornh/list-fns/README.md

 Use with: `filter`

-Returns a list of elements that are present in both lists compared by running `func` on each element
+Returns a list of elements that are present in both lists compared by running `func` on elements in both lists

 ```ts
 [{ a: 1 }, { a: 2 }, { a: 3 }]